 Let’s take a look.

-We begin with what TV Tropes calls a Batman Cold Open: a scene where the hero takes down a bunch of small-time punks unrelated to the main plot.
-So yeah, it’s basically The Batman‘s attempt at this:
+We begin, naturally, with a Batman Cold Open: a scene where the hero kicks some ass completely unrelated to the main plot.
+In other words, it’s The Batman attempting this:

 Thing is, though – that’s not a fight anyone can really win.
 The B:TAS opening sequence is one of the few parts of that show I find legitimately untouchable.
 Senior Batmanologist Chris Sims lays out a bunch of Deep, Meaningful Reasons here, but the superficial parts are more than enough for me – Tokyo Movie Shinsa’s animation is smooth and slick, the show’s signature “Dark Deco” style gets played to all its strengths, and Danny Elfman’s score could get a mannequin’s blood pumping.

-Meanwhile, The Batman gives us some cool-but-rather-forgettable guitar music, the character designs of Jeff Matsuda (an acquired taste at best for those who didn’t grow up with Jackie Chan Adventures), and a pioneering style that some guy way wittier than me christened “Why the fuck is the sky green?”
+And what does The Batman offer in response?
+Some cool-if-forgettable guitar riffs, designs from Jeff Matsuda (an acquired taste at best for those who didn’t grow up with Jackie Chan Adventures), and a pioneering style that some guy way wittier than me christened “Why the fuck is the sky green?” – all decent for your run-of-the-mill superhero cartoon, but not much beyond that.

-This is another thing that instantly differentiates The Batman from
+This is another thing that instantly sets The Batman apart from

-B:TAS That Other Show – it’s got a very post-millennial feel to it.
+B:TAS That Other Show – all the aesthetics have been bumped up three or four decades.
 There’s not a fedora or tie to be found among these gangsters, and you shouldn’t hold your breath expecting that to change.

 Also not appearing in this episode: realistic guns of any kind.
-Goon Number One gets a bazooka, but gets disarmed before he can fire it and… doesn’t even bother picking it back up before grabbing a pole and charging Batman.
+Well, Goon Number One gets a bazooka, but gets disarmed before he can fire it and… doesn’t even try to pick it back up before grabbing a pole and charging.
 Goon Number Two gets a set of glowy laser nunchucks (coming soon to a Wal-Mart toy aisle near you!).
-Batman beats the shit out of ’em, and I have to say – I like how the show goes out of its way to keep him obscured from the viewer ’til the very end of the cold open.
-It’s not terribly original, but hey, if it ain’t broke…
+Our hero beats the shit out of ’em, stylishly sticking to the shadows all the while – not a new trick by any means, but hey, if it ain’t broke…

-So Thorne’s off to the clink, but not before he cues Batman’s first line:
+So Thorne’s off to the clink, but not before he cues our hero’s first line:

 “H-How’d you do that?”